-And that secret is to practice single tasking.
+And that secret is to practice single-tasking.

 Do you want the secret to maximizing productivity?
-The answer is simple: start single tasking. #productivity #worklifebalance #singletasking Click To Tweet
+The answer is simple: start single-tasking. #productivity #worklifebalance #singletasking Click To Tweet

 I get it.
 You’re busy.
 You have your job, your side hustle, your kids, your partner, your friends, volunteering, the gym, and about 1 million other things to attend to each day.
 In fact, I can almost hear you now:

 You: “That’s great, Paula.
-You stick with your single tasking, and I’m going to head back to reality over here.”
+You stick with your single-tasking, and I’m going to head back to reality over here.”

 I promise, I hear you.
-In fact, I still struggle with this idea on occasion (as evidenced from my rabbit hole search above).
+In fact, I still struggle with this idea on occasion (as evidenced by my rabbit hole search above).
 But here’s the deal, on the days that I practice single tasking consistently, they are always – without fail – my most productive days.

 How is this possible, you ask?

 The answer – like the approach itself – is simple.
 When I work on a task, I’m putting 100% energy and focus into that project.
 I don’t have to refocus my thoughts every single time that I shift from one thing to the next.
-I can get “in the zone” and stay there, plowing through my todo list with much greater efficiency.
+I can get “in the zone” and stay there, plowing through my to-do list with much greater efficiency.